learn-co-curriculum/cssi-prework-python-functions/README.md

 #Python Functions
 In order to write efficient code, functions are essential.
-Much of the concepts in this lesson are the same as what you have already practices with JavaScript functions.
-This section will explore the syntax of Python functions.
+As you will see as you continue to transition to Python, many of the concepts of programming's building blocks are the same - including functions.
+The syntax is really one of the few differences between functions in JavaScript and functions in Python.

 #Objectives:
 + Declare functions with and without parameters